Party: Katy, Lilian, Andrew, YiLing, Zhan and Felix (photos by Felix)

 (left) unidentified flower, (right) Lilian excitedly noting the ridges on the angophora seeds 😉

 We continued on to a panoramic lookout which would be the ideal spot for lunch.
-We admired the view whilst listing to the birds (including a kookaburra) and keeping a watchful eye on a fat, overly friendly magpie.
-Up in the sky we watched a white belly eagle gliding through the sky.
+We admired the view whilst listening to the birds, including a kookaburra, and keeping a watchful eye on a fat, overly friendly magpie.
+We watched a white belly sea eagle gliding through the sky.

 Zhan produced a packet of duck tongues which everyone (apart from myself) was brave enough to try.

 After lunch we crossed a small creek and visited a small secluded beach.

 Continuing around the peninsula the track meandered though casuarina trees (sheoaks) and came across a World War II observation post.

 On the final stretch back to the cars we passed more engravings as well as a white orchid.